 Additionally, the tub’s water volume is equally important as the interior tub dimensions.
 For example, most tall freestanding tubs may have low water volume, so pay attention to the manufacturer’s ratio.
 Always prefer higher gallons than bigger bathtubs.
 The tub size is less important when we are speaking in terms of water immersion.

 Contact us today at Myles Nelson McKenzie Design.
 We are an award winning custom home designer located in Newport Beach, California.
-Additionally serving clients on the east coast from Hilton Head, South Carolina.
+Additionally serving clients on the east coast from Bluffton, South Carolina.

 We would enjoy the opportunity to discuss together with you, a new custom bathroom design for your new home design or home remodel.